tjgran01/cfilemanual/cfilemanual/scripts/README.md

 ### To Contribute to this arm of the project.

-Research is a collaborative endeavor with a high rate of churn which is a good thing!
+Research is a collaborative endeavor with a high rate of churn which can be a great thing.
 It allows teams to exchange ideas, knowledge, and domain expertise to others throughout the research community organically!
 Yay!
-The upshot of this however is illustrated in the example below:
+There is an upshot to this, however, illustrated by the example below.

 > Fictitious Jim, the computer Wiz, gets another research opportunity at institution X
 > (Congrats, Fictitious Jim!), leaves his previous team with a bunch of useful scripts,